jtdimasaka/jtdimasaka.github.io/wellbeing/TheBridge.md

 - Spiritual

 *Page 215*
 &nbsp;&nbsp;&nbsp;&nbsp;'No' is not just a word, it is a political statement.
 It says, **'I have power and choice, I am here and you will see me and hear me.
-I can choose, and my choice mright now is NO!'**
+I can choose, and my choice right now is NO!'**

 *Page 216*
 &nbsp;&nbsp;&nbsp;&nbsp;... starting small with perhaps a 'No, I don't take sugar in my tea, thanks' before moving on to the bigger Nos, such as, 'No, I will not tolerate that' - you will find a liberation that your ancestors could only dream of.